facebookarchive/draft-js/docs/Overview.md

 ## API Changes Notice

 Before getting started, please be aware that we recently changed the API of Entity storage in Draft.
-The latest version, `v0.10.0`, supports both the old and new API.
+The latest version `v0.10.0` supports both the old and new API.
 Following that up will be `v0.11.0` which will remove the old API.
-If you are interested in helping out, or tracking the progress, please follow [issue 839](https://github.com/facebook/draft-js/issues/839).
+If you are interested in helping out or tracking the progress, please follow [issue 839](https://github.com/facebook/draft-js/issues/839).

 ## Usage